 About Children's Voice Disorders

-Children can develop voice problems from overusing their voices or from medical conditions like allergies, asthma, and acid reflux.
+Children can develop voice problems from how they use their voices or from medical conditions like allergies, asthma, and acid reflux.
 Less often, children may be born with a voice disorder.
 Common voice problems in children include:

-These conditions can affect your child's ability to speak and can cause breathing and swallowing problems.
-Consider a professional evaluation if your child has frequent laryngitis, seems to strain when talking, or complains often of a scratchy throat.
+These conditions can affect the clarity of your child's voice and can cause breathing and/or swallowing problems.
+Consider a professional evaluation if your child has frequent hoarseness, seems to strain when talking, or complains often of a scratchy throat.

 Our Locations